zi-crypto/KIDNEY_CT_PAPER/README.md

 ## Final Note

 This project represents the culmination of intensive undergraduate research, demonstrating that high-impact medical AI research can be conducted with dedication, creativity, and resourcefulness.
-The novel three-stage methodology opens new possibilities for medical image classification and showcases the potential of student-led innovation in healthcare technology.
+The novel four-stage methodology (feature extraction → progressive unfreezing → deep adaptation → imbalance-aware refinement) opens new possibilities for medical image classification and showcases the potential of student-led innovation in healthcare technology.

-**Made with care for advancing medical AI accessibility**
+**Developed to advance accessible, reliable medical AI**

 ---